-The whole episode proved to be a turning point in Scotland’s history, because it laid to rest any notions that the new monarch served both nations equally.
-But what made the whole thing so unforgiveable was the base violation of the rules of hospitality.
+The whole sorry episode proved to be a turning point in Scotland’s history, because it laid to rest any notions that the new monarch served both nations equally.
+But what made the whole thing so unforgivable was the base violation of the rules of hospitality.

-Ironically, some of the survivors of Glencoe would fight alongside Glen Lyon men a few years later in helping to put down the 1715 “Jacobite Rebellion” by some of the clans in an effort to restore James II to the throne.
+Ironically, some of the survivors of the Glencoe massacre would fight alongside Glen Lyon men a few years later in helping to put down the 1715 “Jacobite Rebellion” by some of the clans in an effort to restore James II to the throne.

-The memory of this massacre has been kept alive by continued ill feeling between the MacDonalds and the Campbells.
+The Glencoe massacre memory has been kept alive by continued ill feeling between the MacDonalds and the Campbells.
 Since the late 20th century the Clachaig Inn, a hotel and pub in Glencoe popular with climbers, has had a sign on its door that says ….